Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Prefix registrations came into force in 1983.
 They are named prefix because a year identifying letter precedes any digits or letter sequences.

-Private registrations is another term for personalised registrations.
+Private registrations is another term for personalised number plates.
 Private registrations are a bit like private schools, indicating an item not just accepted from a standard range.
+People buy private number plates as an individual purchase, whereas those provided as Government stock come with the vehicle

 The name appearing on the top of the V750.
 The purchaser has the same legal rights as the "grantee" on a retention certificate.